martbhell/wasthereannhlgamelastnight/README.md

 Currently the script doesn't differentiate between playoffs and regular seasons.

-It just takes the dates from http://www.nhl.com/ice/schedulebyseason.htm
+It just takes the dates from NHL.com's API

 Source
 ======